berez23/kb8-TF-PlayB/README.md

-# WIP- Terrafome & Ansible on on top of KVM
+# WIP- Terrafom & Ansible on on top of KVM